 To this end to support the people of Nepal who are still struggling, I am supporting a charity run by a fellow local photographer - (John Rowell).
 You can follow their work, and make a donation at https://www.facebook.com/CommunityActionNepal/timeline

-Alternatively if you would rather help out with the Chile quake you can do so at http://www.redcross.org.uk/About-us/News/2015/September/Help-after-huge-earthquake-in-Chile
+Alternatively if you would rather help out with other earthquake renewal work you can do so by going to the Disasters Emergency Commitee website www.dec.org.uk

 Making these photos - and revelling in their beauty - has made me even more aware of these current problems rather than simply 'pulling down my blinkers.'
 I hope that whilst you can enjoy their aesthetic beauty, they also motivate you to make a donation, however small.
 Thank You.